Danube

 About Danube

-The Danube Biosphere Reserve protects approximately 50,253 hectares of the Danube Delta ecosystem in Odesa Oblast, encompassing the Ukrainian portion of Europe's second-largest river delta where the Danube empties into the Black Sea.
+The Danube Biosphere Reserve protects approximately 50,252 hectares of the Danube Delta ecosystem in Odesa Oblast, encompassing the Ukrainian portion of Europe's second-largest river delta where the Danube empties into the Black Sea.
 Designated as a UNESCO Biosphere Reserve in 1998 and a Ramsar Wetland of International Importance, it preserves a dynamic mosaic of reed marshes, floodplain forests, sand dunes, lakes, and river channels that together form one of the most productive aquatic ecosystems in Europe.
+[1] The reserve forms part of the transboundary Danube Delta Biosphere Reserve shared with Romania.

 Wildlife Ecosystems

-The reserve supports exceptional bird diversity with over 260 species recorded, including large breeding colonies of pelicans, cormorants, herons, ibises, and spoonbills concentrated on islands within the delta channels.
-The wetlands provide critical stopover habitat for millions of migratory birds along the Black Sea flyway, including globally significant numbers of red-breasted geese, white-fronted geese, and various duck species.
-Fish diversity is remarkable with over 90 species utilizing the delta waters including commercially important sturgeon, pike-perch, and carp.
+The reserve supports exceptional bird diversity with over 312 species recorded, including large breeding colonies of great white pelicans, Dalmatian pelicans, cormorants, herons, ibises, and spoonbills concentrated on islands within the delta channels.
+[1] The wetlands provide critical stopover habitat for millions of migratory birds along the Black Sea flyway, including globally significant numbers of red-breasted geese, white-fronted geese, and various duck species.
+Fish diversity is remarkable with approximately 100 species utilizing the delta waters including commercially important sturgeon, pike-perch, and carp.
+[2]

 Flora Ecosystems